IN THIS ARTICLE

 Important Information for Bulk SMS Messaging

 Above all, it is important to understand that SMS messaging is fundamentally less dependable than secure messaging, and this is beyond the control of Spruce or any other communication service.
-This stems particularly from the fact that SMS is tightly controlled by the major telecommunications carriers, and they have implemented significant defenses to combat spam text messaging.
-Any time you are sending multiple SMS messages, whether via Spruce or any other platform, you run the risk of your messages being blocked by phone network factors beyond your control.
+This stems particularly from the fact that the major telecommunications carriers tightly control SMS and have implemented significant defenses to combat spam text messaging.
+Any time you send multiple SMS messages, whether via Spruce or any other platform, you risk your messages being blocked by phone network factors beyond your control.

-If you want to bulk message large numbers of your patients—quickly, privately, and dependably—we strongly urge you to consider using secure bulk messaging on Spruce, rather than SMS.
-Secure messages will also allow you to know which patients have seen your messages, and when.
+If you want to bulk message large numbers of your patients—quickly, privately, and dependably—we strongly urge you to consider using secure bulk messaging on Spruce rather than SMS.
+Secure messages will also let you know which patients have seen your messages and when.